Pastoral

 This journey begins in our Prep School, where the Wellbeing Curriculum is woven into every aspect of school life.
 Weekly PSHE lessons, taught by dedicated Prep teachers, lay the foundations for a happy, healthy, and successful future.

-The House and Tutor Systems in Senior School
+The House and Year Group Systems in Senior School

 The Senior School’s pastoral care is built around the House system and its tutor groups.
-There are six main houses in the Senior School, named after individuals or families associated with Cokethorpe’s history: Feilden, Vanbrugh, Queen Anne, Swift, Harcourt, and Gascoigne.
-For those who join the Senior School in First Form (11+), they will enter Lower House – a conjoined House for the whole year group, although maintaining their House allegiances for the all-important inter-House competitions.
-Lower House helps pupils to adapt to life in the Senior School, get to know the idiosyncrasies of the Senior School, develop good routines, and make friends with new peers across the year group.
+There are six main houses in the Senior School.
+For those joining the Senior School in First Form (11+), they will enter Lower House.
+Lower House helps pupils to adapt to life in the Senior School, whilst getting to know the School and make friends with their new peers.

-Every pupil in the Senior School is assigned a tutor, with tutor groups kept deliberately small, helping good relationships to develop between tutors and their tutees, further aided by there being time with tutor groups every day.
-Tutors act as both an academic and pastoral support to the pupils in their tutor group, liaising with Housemasters, Heads of Department, and parents as appropriate.
+Every pupil in the Senior School is assigned a tutor.
+Tutors act as both an academic and pastoral support to the pupils in their tutor group, liaising with Housemasters, Heads of Department, and parents as required.

 Pastoral Life in the Sixth Form

-Members of the Sixth Form are supported by the Head of Sixth Form and two Deputy Heads of Sixth Form, each with a responsibility for one of the year groups.
-There are twelve dedicated Sixth Form tutors, with groups broadly split between the arts and humanities and STEM to ensure additional support and guidance is readily available for students, should they want it.
+Members of the Sixth Form are supported by the Sixth Form team, comprising the Head of Sixth Form, his two Deputies, and twelve dedicated Sixth Form tutors to ensure additional support and guidance is readily available for students, should they want it.

 We celebrate students who work hard, who are mindful of others, and who make the most of all that Cokethorpe has to offer.